Deer Creek FWA is located west of Putnamville, IN

 - Deer, quail, rabbit, squirrel, dove, woodcock, waterfowl and wild turkey are available at Deer Creek Fish & Wildlife Area.

-- Quail, Woodcock, and Rabbit-Saturdays only and allocated by pre-season computer draw.
+- Quail and rabbit-Saturdays only and allocated by pre-season computer draw.
 Check website for details.

 - Spring Turkey- allocated by pre-season computer draw.
 Check website for details